Russell-Waterhouse/blog/content/post/trends.md

 1. It's VERY possible to make a mess in Haskell.
 All the promised benefits of functional programming go out the window if you let it.
-2. I cannot stand interpreted Dynamic name resolution without static checking in Ruby.
+2. I cannot stand interpreted dynamic name resolution without static checking in Ruby.

 For real, here's such a common problem that I encountered more than I should